- Biohacking doesn’t necessarily mean getting stem cell injections or hopping in a cryotherapy chamber.

-While farmer’s markets and subscription services like ButcherBox make it easier to eat food that’s actually good for you, there are a few cost-effective swaps you can make to limit your exposure to foods that are proven to contribute to inflammation, brain fog, and digestive stress:
+While farmer’s markets and subscription services like ButcherBox make it easier to eat food that’s actually good for you, there are a few cost-effective swaps you can make to limit your exposure to low-quality foods that make you feel like crap:

 - Ditch gluten, excess sugar, and most dairy.
 Among other issues, grain-fed dairy is inflammatory, gluten makes you fat, and excess sugar wrecks your gut bacteria.
 The cost-effective solution?
 Don’t buy these foods, or at least eat them less frequently.

-5. Pay attention to your gut
+5. Pay Attention to Your Gut

 You, as a budding biohacker, have the power to understand what’s happening in your gut and use that data to tweak your diet.
 Don’t believe me?
 Take a look at your poop.
 It’s free, it happens every day (or it should), and it’s an easy, albeit slightly gross, way to understand what’s happening in your digestive system.
 Check out this poop chart for more info.